YUPOBO/lottery-monad-testnet-contracts/README.md

 - Using CCIP to send random numbers to Monad testnet (The function of selecting winner is implemented in _ccipReceive).

-- Using Keepers on Avalanche's fuji net to periodically call the sned function.
+- Using Keepers on Avalanche's fuji net to periodically call the send function.

 MonadRaffleReceiver contract on [explorer](https://testnet.monadexplorer.com/address/0x472ed72434B35Bd562886256B5De87E887340D25?tab=Contract).